grange85/ahfow-www/collections/_posts/2002/2002-03-12-luna-touring-north-america.markdown

 - news
 tags: []
 ---
-<p>Luna will be embarking on a tour around North America durting May and June and are hoping to reach Europe perhaps sometime in the Autumn.
-Keep an eye here (or in your local press!) for dates when they are confirmed</p>
+Luna will be embarking on a tour around North America durting May and June and are hoping to reach Europe perhaps sometime in the Autumn.
+Keep an eye here (or in your local press!) for dates when they are confirmed.